Community Safety and Well-being Plan

 Revitalizing the Prince Edward County Food Collective

-As a branch of the Poverty Reduction Action Team, the Prince Edward County Food Collective has been relaunched with funding from The County Foundation’s Vital Impact Fund.
-This revitalized network brings together food access providers to strengthen collaboration, align priorities, and improve coordination across Prince Edward County.
-The Collective has been actively engaging in program information sharing and peer networking, helping to build relationships, identify overlapping services, and uncovering unmet needs.
-The Collective is currently working to define their strategic priorities while also developing a communications plan to highlight the realities of food insecurity in the County — and what the community can do to address it.
+As a branch of the Poverty Reduction Action Team, the Prince Edward County Food Collective has been relaunched with support from The County Foundation’s Vital Impact Fund.
+This revitalized network brings together food access providers from across Prince Edward County to strengthen collaboration, align priorities, and improve coordination of services.

 Strategy Spotlight: Poverty Reduction Action Team Emerging Priority: Reduce Food Insecurity in Prince Edward County.